 Games, Games and Games!

 We regularly feature games of all shapes and sizes here.
 They are an awesome inclusion for an Easter basket because they provide hours of entertainment long after the Easter bunny has hopped away.
 There are card games, dice games and party games that come in portable packaging.
-There are plenty of ideas and you can even find games that have a bunny theme!
+There are plenty of ideas and you can read more about Bunny Bunny Moose Moose or find other bunny-themed games!

 There are a multitude of blind bags available in all kinds of different themes.
 Surprise your child with a blind bag relating to their favorite TV show or iconic character.
 You can get ones like Lego, Disney, Pixar, Marvel, My Little Pony, Paw Patrol, Slither.io, and more.
 There are even ones available for older kids!
 Hatchimals are great if you’re looking to stick with an egg theme in the basket!